Admission to Graduate School

 Students who wish to enroll in two or more programs concurrently must apply for admission to each program individually.
 Doctoral students may not pursue more than one degree program at a time.

 A graduate application is active for one year.
-Students who do not enroll three terms after the initial admission term will be required to reapply.
+Students who do not enroll for three consecutive terms at any time after the initial admission term will be required to reapply.

 Students who wish to enroll at WKU as a visiting student must be enrolled in a degree program at another institution.
 They must complete the admission process at WKU but are not required to submit transcripts.
 In lieu of transcripts, students must submit a letter from the graduate dean of the degree-granting institution verifying good standing status to the Graduate School at WKU prior to enrollment.